jiayuewu16/Taskify/README.md

 **Required Must-have Stories**

+* User can create a new account.
+* User can log into and out of accounts.
+Chores are tied to account.
 * User can create a chore item with a title, description, and points (assigned to themselves by default)
 * User can see all their chore items.
 * User can mark that chore complete and earn a specified number of points.
 * User can set that chore to give a push notification at a specific time.
-* User can create a new account.
-* User can log into and out of accounts.
-Chores are tied to account.
 * User can set rewards at specific point threshholds that, when reached, displays a simple message (such as a Toast) that informs them that they have earned that reward.
 * User can see all their rewards.
+* User can upload images of rewards and chores.
 * Accounts are split between "parent" and "child" accounts, where parent accounts can assign chores/points thresholds, and children cannot assign chores or change points thresholds.
-* Parent and children accounts on different devices can communicate via databases.
+* Parent can be associated with a specific child account.

 **Optional Nice-to-have Stories**
 * Parent can be associated with multiple children
    * Parents can assign chores to specific children.
    * Parents can assign points thresholds to specific children.
-* User can set recurring chores.
+   * Parents have different Tasks and Rewards screens that reflect multiple children.
-* Parent accounts must be created.
+* Parent accounts can be created.
 Parents then create a child account and give a key to their child to create a linked child account.
 * Parents can view details about specific children.
 * Parents can view details of chores.
 * Parents can edit chores.
+* User can set recurring chores.
 * Parents can view details of rewards.
 * Parents can edit rewards.
-* User can upload pictures of rewards and chores.
 * Rewards splash screen for the child when a child reaches a points threshold.

 ### 2. Screen Archetypes